oletizi/avi-docs/src/site/docs/16.3/installing-avi-vantage-for-csp-2100/index.md

 ### <a name="_Toc473547175"></a>Upload SE metadata file

-To configure SE management interface statically, the IP, netmask and gateway information must be passed as a yaml file.
+To configure SE management interface statically, the IP, netmask and gateway information must be passed as a YAML file.
 The name of the metadata file must be in ‘avi_meta/*.yml’ format.

 For example, create a text file with name avi_meta_se.yml with contents as: